GHSVS-de/plg_system_jooagshariffghsvs/README.md

 }
 ``´

-- The svg icons are to be embedded in JS files in `src/js/services`.
+- The svg icons are to be embedded in JS files in `./src/js/services`.
-- - Example from addthis.js (See changed properties faPrefix, faName and added svg):
+- - Example from addthis.js (See changed properties faPrefix, faName and added(!) svg):

 ```
 name: 'addthis',